-Results days are: GCE: Thursday 15th August 2019; GCSE: Thursday 22nd August 2018.
+Results days are: GCE: Thursday 17th August 2023; GCSE: Friday 24th August 2023.
 These results are provisional until certificates are issued.
-Members of staff will be on hand for any queries.
-Results can be collected from 9am until 11am in the Sixth Form; uncollected results will be posted the next day.
-If you have moved house recently please check with the Exams Office that your address is correct.
 Results cannot be collected by friends or relatives unless arranged earlier with the Exams Officer and they must bring a form of your ID / your signed authorisation.
 They CANNOT be given over the phone.